 This Department uses Automatic Vehicle Locators (AVL) in numerous vehicles for dispatching, vehicle management, and officer safety.
-Officers operating vehicles equipped with an AVL shall activate the AVL when on duty.
-Off duty officers shall activate the AVL anytime an equipped vehicle is operated.
+Unless otherwise authorized by the Chief of Police, employees operating vehicles equipped with an AVL shall activate the AVL anytime while on duty or while working an off duty job by docking their mobile data terminal (MDT).